n4226/SwiftyMetal/README.md

 # Getting Started

+You can use parts of the library on their own or all togerther.

-You can add a metal view right inside your SwiftUI views
+To quickly get a project started, you can add a MetalView right inside your UIKit, AppKit, and SwiftUI views.

 ```swift
 import SwiftUI